twse/random-stuff/FontCreator Data Files and Registry Keys.md

 **Toolbar Buttons** – The last four buttons are enabled when editing simple or composite glyphs.
 * Second **Open** and **Print** options in the **Standard** toolbar – Only the second **Print** option uses the same command in the **File** menu or the first **Print** option.
 The second **Open** option icon is blank.
 * **Next Glyph** in the **Validation** toolbar – Does not work.
-* **Tools: Generate Glyph Names** – Save friendly glyph names to `C:\Users\EDenissen\AppData\Roaming\FontCreator12\generatednames.txt`.
+* **Tools: Generate Glyph Names** – Save friendly glyph names to `C:\Users\EDenissen\AppData\Roaming\FontCreator12\generatednames.txt` or `C:\Users\EDenissen\AppData\Roaming\FontCreator13\generatednames.txt`.
 Create the user `EDenissen` to use this feature.
 The button is hidden if FontCreator 12 or 13 is detected to be running an unregistered copy.
 No icon is assigned to this button.
 * **Glyph: Smooth Curves** – Smooths all curves.
 No icon is assigned to this button.
 * **Glyph: Smooth and Align Curves** – Smooths and aligns curves.
 No icon is assigned to this button.
 * **Glyph: Harmonize** – Harmonizes all contours.
 No icon is assigned to this button.